Date: October 11, 2022

 It doesn't take long to reach some stunning views on this one!
 Although decommissioned, the trail was easy to follow, and we were soon up on Indefatigable's lower, south ridge, looking out across the beautiful Upper Kananaskis Lake.

-Starting up the ridge.
+Starting up the lower, south ridge.

 Lower Kananaskis Lake joins the party, stretching out directly below us to the east!